Medically reviewed on April 18, 2018

 Preparing for an appointment

 If your baby was born with ambiguous genitalia, you may be referred to a medical center with doctors who have expertise in this condition.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Here's some information to help you get ready for your appointment and learn what to expect from your doctor.

 What you can do